 Sometimes I come off as anti-classical music, but that’s not true.
 If a student wants to play all these other kinds of music, the classical training will make you good at them.
 It has to be a balance.
 There’s a certain high from playing classical music because it’s hard work.
 It’s very intricate and detailed and every note is thought out by the composers, so that’s a very valuable mindset.
 It just can’t be everything.

 Classical music should stand alongside other music as an equal, rather this current hierarchy of classical music as the gold standard, the art form, and everything else is supplemental or for fun.
 People don’t even see anything wrong with it, so I’m trying to speak out about it.
 So many people quit lessons.
 A lot of times the teachers blame the students for not being ‘made for it.’
 I don’t think teachers look at themselves enough — there’s more to it than just the student.

 The reality is, every one of my students has played some classical music, but it doesn’t resonate with a lot of people for various reasons.
 It’s more fun to play than to listen to.
 Even if you look at my playlist, there’s very little classical music on it.
 Another thing is the acoustic element of it.
 To hear it through speakers or headphones, it’s not the same sonic experience as hearing it from a piano.
 Part of it is a cultural thing: if you go to any piano event that is ‘serious,’ you just assume that it’s classical.
 We always just play the same composers.
 There’s been a lot of research on professional orchestras, and what they play is very classical-heavy.
 It’s not like teachers are against it, they just don’t know how to get into it.”

-— Anonymous, Honolulu, Hawaii
+— Grant Kondo, Honolulu, Hawaii